 - 【NO BATTERY NEEDED】: The plant hygrometer is simple and easy to use, no battery or electricity needed.
 The meter probe can easily get down to the plant roots area and tell if you need to water or not.

-- Soil Moisture Meter: This single probe soil moisture meter is specially designed for testing the moisture level in the soil, helps you decide whether the plants need water or not, helps to keep plants alive.
+- 【Soil Moisture Meter】 This single probe soil moisture meter is clear reading dashboard with arrow pointer, wide scale interval and large number. it is specially designed for testing the moisture level in the soil, helps you decide whether the plants need water or not, helps to keep plants alive.

 The Ultimate Buying Guide: Finding Your Perfect Plant Moisture Meter